 Internships and Applied Learning are central to all the programs in the Department of Public Health and Human Performance.

-Community Health interns have served agencies across areas of the field including sexual health, nutrition, access to healthcare, maternal health, drug and alcohol treatment and recovery, and more.
+Public Health interns have served agencies across areas of the field including sexual health, nutrition, access to healthcare, maternal health, drug and alcohol treatment and recovery, and more.
 Some past internship sites include:

 - Cornell Cooperative Extension of St. Lawrence County, as well as counties across NYS